wp-plugins/mailchimp-for-wp/readme.txt

 1. Select at least one list to subscribe visitors to.
 1. (Optional) Select to which forms the sign-up checkbox should be added.
 1. (Optional) Create a form and show it in your posts, pages or text widgets using the shortcode `[mc4wp-form]`.
-1. (Optional) If you like the plugin, upgrade to pro or donate a beer. :-)
+1. (Optional) If you like the plugin, upgrade to Pro or donate a beer. :-)

 == Frequently Asked Questions ==